Illustration of a storefront showing different product prices per user role

 Set up WooCommerce role-based pricing

 Whichever plugin you use, you can easily add WooCommerce role-based pricing to your store.
-Each logged in user will see the correct pricing for their role 🚀
+Each logged-in user will see the correct pricing for their role 🚀

 In this tutorial, I’ll tell you about an easy way to charge different prices for different users.
 You can use this WooCommerce dynamic pricing solution to have as many user roles as you want – members, wholesale buyers, retail customers – with different pricing for each one.
 The best part is that you can do this without having to duplicate WooCommerce products.